course

 How to Become a Prompt Engineer: A Comprehensive Guide

-Since the launch of ChatGPT in 2022, there’s a new buzz in the industry - Generative AI.
-It’s changing the way we interact with and think about artificial intelligence.
-With conversational AI such as ChatGPT and Google Gemini, you just need to type in a few prompts into the tool and the AI model usually responds exactly with the information you’ve asked for.
+Generative AI has changed the way we interact with and think about artificial intelligence.
+With conversational AI such as ChatGPT and Anthropic's Claude, you just need to type in a few prompts into the tool and the AI model usually responds exactly with the information you’ve asked for.
 Now, the question is, who are the professionals creating these exceptional AI models?

 ML engineers, AI engineers, data scientists, and, obviously, prompt engineers are always researching and bringing incredible AI abilities to the table.
 So, starting a career as a prompt engineer could be the next big thing, just as being a software developer was back in the early 2000s.